Review: ION Adventure Hotel, A Member of Design Hotels, Nesjavillir, Iceland

 We ended up selecting this place to enjoy a little visit to rural Iceland.
-The fact the property happened to be affiliated with Starwood Preferred Guest was a bonus.
+The fact the property happened to be affiliated with Starwood Preferred Guest (now Marriott Bonvoy) was a bonus.

 The history behind this hotel is that it used to be staff housing for the sulphur plant.
 The sulphur plant happens to be right next door and is on full view when you arrive as the hotel shares a driveway with the sulphur plant.
 The marketing team conveniently left that part off the brochure and website!
 What this means for the visitor, is that aside from the view on the drive in, the ex-employee rooms are quite small and institutional.
 However, ION Hotels has attempted to jazz up the experience and they have done that quite well for the most part.

 “The ION Adventure Hotel is an interesting hotel dormitory conversion that allowed visitors to stay in the wilderness of Nesjavillir.
 While not luxury accommodation, it’s one of the easiest ways to be close to nature, despite sleeping in an actual bed”